FOCUS-AbbVie's Humira gets a U.S. rival, but costs could stay high

 "If you think of a pharmaceutical benefit manager, they would prefer the high list price, because their business model is extracting rebates from manufacturers and passing them on to their employer, customers or their downstream health plan customers," Gordon said.

 UnitedHealth Group’s UNH.N OptumRX and Cigna Corp CI.N said last year they had deals to make Humira, as well as rivals from Amgen and others, available under the same pricing and access terms.
-CVS Health CVS.N, another large PBM, plans to include the drug in its recommended coverage list but has not announced terms.
+CVS Health CVS.N, another large PBM, plans to include the drug on its coverage list but as non-preferred with less favorable terms.

 JC Scott, president of the Pharmaceutical Care Management Association, said PBMs want more competition in the prescription drug marketplace and discouraged delays sought by drugmakers.